Konado22/newTextEditor/README.md

 - Contact me

 ## Description
-This project is designed to provide a text editor to take notes with javascript coloring. you then can download the application and through local storage and PWA usage can access the information as well as still be availible without internet connection
+This project is designed to provide a text editor to take notes with javascript coloring. you then can download the application and through local storage and PWA usage can access the information you previously had up as well as be accessible without internet connection
 ## Links
-Link to Heroku deployed site: <a href="https://pure-island-75813.herokuapp.com/" target="_blank">wip</a>
+Link to Heroku deployed site: <a href="https://pure-island-75813.herokuapp.com/" target="_blank">JATE TEXT EDITOR</a>
+Link to Github Repo: <a href="https://github.com/Konado22/newTextEditor" target= "_blank"> GITHUB REPO</a>
 ## Dependencies
 to acquire needed dependencies please  run ""npm i"" or ""npm install""
 ## Contributors
 - Konado22 (myself)
 ## Contact Me